azimjiwani/airbnb-clone/README.md

-# student-housing-project
+# Airbnb Clone
-A student housing project to focus on learning full stack dev primarily backend
+A React Native app to focus on learning app dev